 On a plane again, heading back to Columbus.
 I wake up from a light nap.
 It’s about 3:30am, and the cabin is pitch dark.
 I always try to sleep on the plane, and I’m always unsuccessful, thinking the next time will be it.
 The lesson never kicks in.
 The feeling I hate the most is being inside a plane, traveling hundreds of miles per hour, yet feeling like you can get up and walk around.
 I walk down towards the lavatory.
 I can feel the pressure under my feet, but I’m so groggy, it means nothing at the moment.
 Once I step in, I wash my face.
 As the beads of water droplets run down, I see my reflection, wishing I didn’t.
 It’s a face that can no longer be called “young” anymore.
 My eyes are bloodshot, my hair has a lot more grey streaks, wrinkles in my forehead are starting to set in.
 I don’t like the face in this mirror.
 It’s the face of a person who has done one thing with his life, slowly leading to the end.
 I thought becoming a writer was supposed to change my trajectory.
 It feels more like I took a long detour, then somehow ended up back on the same path.
 My grip on the sink only tightens.
 Nothing but frustration is running down my arms.
 Soon, I’ll be back on campus, one year older, hoping to feel a little different.
 My body is tired, and I need to rest.
 I walk back to my seat, and feel an inversion of air pressure underneath my feet.
 It’d be really easy to let the force knock me down.
 But I don’t let it.
 It’s almost four in the morning.
 It’s cold in the plane, but I look outside and see a few stars.
 I like the view.

 When the Spring started up, I wanted desperately for things to be different.
 It was my last semester of course work, so I decided to make the most of it.
 I was taking a class in the Comparative Studies department, auditing a class with my advisor, and doing an independent studies section focusing on medical humanities, working with the OSU Med Center.
 Plus, I was going to teach a class with my own syllabus, my own readings, and assignments I assigned. (this last part doesn’t sound exciting, but to me, its like I found a master key of teaching, and everything was going to fit into place) After the first week, I felt really good.
 I had the classes I wanted, I was doing the teaching I wanted, and my research in Narrative medicine was going really well.
 I even found a place to share it- at the OSU Hayes Forum.
 After observing my International Students for a semester, I decided to pursue it as a research question.
 It was a great find, and I felt like it was going to produce something fruitful.
 Studying, teaching, and researching- I really nailed this trifecta!
 It was like every possible positive part of grad studies was right in front of me.
 This was that moment in action movies where the hero has everything figured out and says, What could go wrong?
-And, just like those movies, you learn shortly that the answer is, well,….quite a lot.
+And, just like those movies, the hero learns shortly that the answer is, well,….quite a lot.

 A couple of years ago, The Atlantic published a piece about how grad school can have a serious impact on mental health.
 One of the tenets of grad school they mentioned that can be triggering has to do with the workload, leading to struggles with isolation.
 I never thought I’d experience it because I’ve always thrived when I’m left alone with my work.
 I looked forward to sitting in the library, a Coke on my desk, listening to my study playlist, and working away.
 Hour-long stretches is when I got my best work done.
 This new semester felt like it was giving me a significant sized portion of exactly what I wanted.
 After about the second week, I was soon living the isolation the article mentioned.
 I was reading ten scholarly articles a week while keeping up with my readings for my courses, usually around three books between each class.
 In between reading, I was also working on a paper for my advisor that never got any better, revision after revision.
 My workload was a mountain of readings I had to chip away at, and all I had was a worn-down pickax.
 Sundays were the worst.
 There was this constant flux between feeling guilty if I don’t work, in conflict with wishing to just drop my books and take the day off.
 The hardest part was if a window of time did open up, the first thing I did was call my friends to see if anyone wanted to go out and do something.
 This provided another hurdle.
 I wasn’t the only one swamped- we all were.
 We all had papers to write, or mountains of readings to get through, or other responsibilities.
 It only reinforced the isolation I was trying to fight.
 One day, I read for so many hours on end, I sprained my shoulder.
 I had no idea I could get physically hurt from studying too much.
 I’ve been burned from engine coolant, got lacerations from broken glass working behind the bar, sunburned from working in my dad’s construction company.
 I can now add sprained shoulder while studying as an occupational hazard.